jessepav/lacygoill-wiki-backup/awk/awk.md

     65~
     98~

-Note that  if one of  the field  began with a  non-digit character, it  would be automatically coerced  into the number  `0`; and  so `$NF-1` would  be evaluated into `-1`.
+Note that if one  of the last fields began with a  non-digit character, it would be automatically coerced into the number  `0`; and so `$NF-1` would be evaluated into `-1`.

 ##
 ## How to add a new field to a record?

-Refer to the field whose index is `NF + 1`.
-Assign to it the desired contents
+Refer  to the  field whose  index is  `NF +  1`, and  assign to  it the  desired contents.

+    $ awk '{ $(NF + 1) = "baz"; print }' <<<'foo bar'
+    foo bar baz~

+## What's the side effect of a field modification?

+Awk automatically splits  the record into fields to access  the field to modify, then replaces every `FS` with `OFS` to create the output record.

     $ cat <<'EOF' >/tmp/file
     This_old_house_is_a_great_show.